contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-policy.md

 ### <a name="ch2"></a> Chapter 2 - TCP Policy

-In this section, we will create TCP deny policy as well as selective TCP port allow policy.
+In this section, we will create a TCP deny policy as well as a selective TCP port allow policy.

 ```